How to Freeze Zucchini

 Because of the high water content in zucchini, it won’t keep its firm texture through the freezing and thawing process, blanched or not.
 This is why I skip over the blanching step that many others recommend.

-If find that it’s not worth the extra time and effort – especially when you are going to use the shredded zucchini in baked goods like zucchini muffins, chocolate chip zucchini bread, or zucchini pancakes.
+If find that it’s not worth the extra time and effort–especially when you’re going to use the shredded zucchini in baked goods like Healthy Zucchini Muffins, Chocolate Chip Zucchini Bread, or Zucchini Pancakes.

 Tip: How to Pick the Best Zucchini